hadronized/strongly-typed-thoughts.net/media/blog/async_warmy_prequel.md

   1. First, `/foo.json` is loading on the current thread.
   2. Then, when it’s loaded and cached, `/foo2.json` starts loading.

-We can already see a pity here: both the files are completely disconnected from each other.
+We can already see a pity here: both the files are completely disconnected from each other, yet, the second file must wait for the former to finish before starting loading.
+We’re not using all the cores / threads of our CPU.
 So we could perfectly imagine this new scenario:

   1. First, ask to load `/foo.json` and immediately get control flow back.
   2. Then, ask to load `/foo2.json` and immediately get control flow back.
-  3. Wait for both the resource to be available, then continue.
+  3. Wait for both the resources to be available, then continue.

 You could even do whatever you want between (2.) and (3.).
 The point here is that we can run tasks without having to wait for them to finish before starting others.
 The explicit *waiting* part could